AnonymousHacker1279/TitanBot/README.md

 VIRUSTOTAL_API_KEY=<a VirusTotal API key>
 ```

-You will need to replace any text within `<>` with your own data. `BOT_VERSION` represents the current
+You will need to replace any text within `<>` with your own data. `BOT_UPDATE_LOCATION` represents a
-version that is being used, while `BOT_UPDATE_LOCATION` represents a location to access an update metadata.
+location to access an update metadata.
+The bot will not auto-update, however it will tell you the
-The bot will not auto-update, however it will tell you the current and latest versions on the `$about`
+current and latest versions on the `about`command.
-command.

 The `GENIUS_API_TOKEN` is not necessary if you do not wish to use the Genius music module.
 The
 `VIRUSTOTAL_API_KEY` is not necessary if you do not wish to use custom commands, or plan to leave malware